 In these cases, your provider takes a small fluid sample using a needle or syringe.
 They insert the needle or syringe into your chest or lower back.

-Your healthcare provider will tell you how to prepare for a CEA test.
+Your healthcare provider will tell you how to prepare.
 You may temporarily stop certain medicines or supplements that increase bleeding, like aspirin.

 During a CEA blood test, your healthcare provider:

-If your healthcare provider needs to take samples of other body fluids, they:
+If your healthcare provider needs to take samples of your body fluid, they:

 A CEA blood test usually takes less than five minutes.
 CEA tests of other body fluids usually take 30 minutes or less.
 You can return home the same day.